-There are 20 miles of hiking trails and other recreational activities to explore.
+This popular Virginia coastal location has 20 miles of hiking trails and other recreational activities.
 Lagoons, sheltered maritime forests, swamps, exhibition centers, amphitheaters, pavilions, and an outdoor courtyard are some of the places you can visit.

 The beach itself is a 1.5- mile stretch fronting the Chesapeake Bay.
 Swimming, boating, fishing, and hiking are popular activities here.
 When boating, beware of large cargo ships that pass through here.

-Campers have the option of reserving cabins, yurts, and tents offered on a first-come-first-served or reservation basis.
+Campers can reserve cabins, yurts, and tents offered on a first-come-first-served or reservation basis.
 Campsites are available from the first Friday in March through until the first Monday in December.

 Want More Beach Inspiration?

-Whether you’re beach camping lovers or simply looking for the perfect place to pitch your beach tent for the day, you may also love these incredible US beach round-ups:
+Whether you’re a beach camping lover or simply looking for the perfect place to pitch your beach tent for the day, you may also love these incredible US beach round-ups:

 - Best Family Beaches in Florida